Fragments

 7}

-fragment, we automatically change which fields are included in operations that use the fragment.
+fragment automatically update the fields included in any operations that use it.
 This reduces the effort required to keep fields consistent across a set of operations.

 Example usage

 Let's say we have a blog application that executes several GraphQL operations related to comments (submitting a comment, fetching a post's comments, etc.).
-These operations probably all include certain fields of a Comment
+Our application likely has a Comment

 1import { gql } from '@apollo/client';